abdelrahmanelfatih/Basic_message_app/README.md

 this cpp file containes the client(the messager part of the program) the client sends a message of choice to the server.

+-server.cpp:
+this cpp file contains the server(the resever part of the program) the server recives the messages that were sent by the client and shows up in the terminal.

 -make sure to change "YOUR_PUBLIC_IP" to your friend's public IP adress. and if you want to send it to yourself change it to "127.0.0.1" your local IP adress.

 # How to run